-This option sends buffer of 6 keys, adds parity, and sends a 26-bit BCD message.
+Option 6 sends buffer of 6 keys, adds parity and sends a 26-Bit Binary BCD message.
 Each key is a four bit equivalent of the decimal number.

-The keypad PIN code must be 6 key presses in length.
+The keypad PIN code must be 6 key presses long.
 On the sixth key press of the 6-digit PIN code, the data is sent across the Wiegand Data lines as a BCD message.

-If the entry of the 6-digit keypad PIN code is disrupted and a number key or # is not pressed within 5 seconds, the keypad clears the PIN code entry buffer, generates a medium length beep, and is ready to receive a new 6-digit keypad PIN code:
+If the entry of the 6-digit keypad PIN code is disrupted and no number key is pressed within 5 seconds, the keypad clears the PIN code entry buffer, generates a medium length beep and is ready to receive a new 6-digit keypad PIN code.